The Prior Consultation of Indigenous Peoples in Latin America: Inside the Implementation Gap

 July 09, 2019

 This book uses the Afro-Brazilian art of capoeira to examine how security has been pursued from below and what significance this has for security analysis and policy.
-Illegal at the beginning of the 20th century, capoeira is now a cultural institution and export that is protected by the Brazilian...
+Illegal at the beginning of the twentieth century, capoeira is now a cultural institution and export that is protected by the...

 April 17, 2019